Is India's Modi too focused on his public image during COVID crisis? | DW | 26.05.2021

 The Indian government has been accused of wasting resources on maintaining its public image during a public health crisis.
 The ruling BJP claims it is fending off a smear campaign to create a "negative image of India."

-Indian Prime Minister Narendra Modi, like most politicians seeking to remain in public office, is highly conscious of his image and managing public perception.
+Indian prime minister Narendra Modi has relied heavily on public relations andmanaging public perception since he came to power.

-However, Modi's willingness to expend energy on maintaining his public image while India reels under the devastating second wave of the coronavirus pandemic has been called a colossal mismanagement of governance by his critics.
+However, Modi's willingness to expend energy on maintaining his public image while India reels from the devastating second wave of the coronavirus pandemic has been called a colossal governance fumble by his critics.

-This criticism comes as as people publicly questioning the government's handling of the crisis have faced threats, intimidation, and arrests.
+This criticism comes as as those who publicly question the government's handling of the crisis have faced threats, intimidation, and arrests.

-Meanwhile, senior government ministers in the ruling Bharatiya Janata Party (BJP) have begun to actively take part in image-building exercises and arguing on social media with opposition politicians.
+Meanwhile, senior government ministers in the ruling Bharatiya Janata Party (BJP) have begun to actively take part in image-building exercises and engaging in arguments with opposition politicians on social media.

 These activities were previously limited to the ruling party's spokespersons and its army of online supporters.